 Develop a dairy nutrient management plan (DNMP) that describes how manure and process wastewater will be managed, including production, collection, storage, and agronomic use, along with stormwater diversion and management.

 Obtain approval of the DNMP within six months of licensing.
-The DNMP is to be approved by the dairy producer and local conservation district board, and certified by both parties.
+The DNMP is to be approved by the dairy producer and local conservation district board, then certified by both parties.
 Certification means that the conservation district board attests that the elements necessary to implement the DNMP have been constructed or otherwise put into place and the operator attests to managing dairy nutrients as specified in the DNMP.

 Consent to inspections performed by WSDA to survey for evidence of violations, identify corrective actions for actual or imminent discharges, monitor the implementation of practices outlined in the DNMP, and provide technical assistance as needed.